City of Hastings, MN

 - The Co-Trustees of the settlement funds (MPCA and DNR) have required a direct connection to a 3M disposal site (there are four disposal sites in Washington County).

-- The Co-Trustees have stated that they need more data regarding the relationship between 3M Cottage Grove Facility and Hastings.
+- The Co-Trustees have stated that they need more data regarding the relationship between 3M Cottage Grove Facility and Hastings to connect the remaining city wells.
 See MPCA presentation for details.

 - Underground features (faults and fractures) may provide pathways from the north side of the Mississippi River into Hastings groundwater.